Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-05-26-marchant-calculator.md

 ![Carriage repair 2](https://starwarsfan2099.github.io/public/2020-5-26/DSC_5670.JPG)

-## Division Slow Motion
+## Division Video

-A video showing multiple angles of the machine performing division with the outer panels removed can be found [here on my YouTube channel](https://www.youtube.com/watch?v=PnmSc-vCM5Q).
+A video showing multiple angles of the machine performing division with the outer panels removed can be found [here on my YouTube channel](https://youtu.be/xB5XLkouZfA).

+## Division Slow Motion Video

+Also, a slow motion video showing multiple angles of the machine performing division with the outer panels removed can be found [on my YouTube channel as well](https://www.youtube.com/watch?v=PnmSc-vCM5Q).

 ## More Pictures